Positions & Affiliations

 External Scientific Member, Max Planck Institute for Metabolism Research, Cologne

 Klaas Enno Stephan is a computational neuroscientist and medical doctor.
-He is presently Full Professor for Translational Neuromodeling at UZH and ETH Zurich.
-Additionally, he is Honorary Principal at the Wellcome Centre for Neuroimaging, London, and External Scientific Member of the Max Planck Institute for Metabolism Research, Cologne.
+He is Full Professor for Translational Neuromodeling & Computational Psychiatry at the University of Zurich and ETH Zurich.

-Klaas’ present work focuses on developing clinically useful “computational assays” for Computational Psychiatry and Computational Psychosomatics.
-Based on inferred disease mechanisms from brain activity and behavioural measurements, the hope is that such assays will support more precise diagnostics and individualized treatment recommendations, leading to a transformation of clinical practice and, eventually, a redefinition of mental diseases.
-Past and ongoing studies in patients have concerned schizophrenia, depression, autism, pathological gambling, and multiple sclerosis.
-An ermerging new focus is on brain-body interactions in depression.
+His scientific work covers the entire translational pipeline, from the development of disease theories via the creation of computational methods to their application in clinical studies.
+A central goal is the development of clinically useful “computational assays” for psychiatry and psychosomatics.
+Based on generative models of brain activity and behaviour, the hope is that such assays will support more precise diagnostics and individualized treatment recommendations, leading to a transformation of clinical practice and redefinition of mental diseases.
+Current research foci include psychosis and brain-body interactions in fatigue and depression.

-In 2012, Klaas founded the Translational Neuromodeling Unit (TNU) at Zurich, an interdisciplinary institution with the explicit mission statement to translate advances in computational neuroscience into diagnostic tools for clinical practice.
+In order to enable the clinical validation of his work, Klaas founded the Translational Neuromodeling Unit (TNU) at Zurich, an interdisciplinary institution with the mission to translate advances in computational neuroscience into tools for clinical practice.
 The TNU assembles computational scientists and clinicians under one roof and operates a dedicated research clinic for evaluating the diagnostic and prognostic utility of computational assays in prospective patient studies.

 Publications & FAQ